German Citizenship Restoration: Legal avenues to reclaim citizenship

 The number of applicants from Israel declined from 3,505 in 2003 to 1,459 in 2010.

 The lists of Jews deprived of citizenship lists were compiled and indexed, and, after 1959, they were available for research at the Berlin Document Center.
 There are also lists of Jews who fled Germany, first to France or Vienna, and then to Spain.

 Many applications for German citizenship by people who would not have been considered German nationals today, had the deprivation of citizenship not taken place, were rejected.
 Those rejected included those born before 1 April 1953 to a German mother (descent was only from the father), or to a parent born before that date to a German grandmother.
 Also those born after that date with a mother or grandmother who had lost her German citizenship on marrying a foreign national, whether before or after fleeing from Nazi Germany.
 While not providing an automatic right to citizenship, as available to others, two decrees of 30 August 2019 provide those applying for naturalisation under the above circumstances a somewhat privileged status, dropping many requirements for naturalisation otherwise required, leaving only "a basic level of the German language, and basic knowledge of the legal and social order and the living standards prevailing in Germany".
-Citizenship is not as of right, but subject to the discretion of the Bundesverwaltungsamt.
+Citizenship is not as of right, but subject to the discretion of the Federal Office of Administration.